Haley Cavinder

-Haley Cavinder is an American social media personality and college basketball player for the Miami Hurricanes of the Atlantic Coast Conference (ACC).
-She began her college career at Fresno State, where she was a three-time All-Mountain West Conference (MW) selection and was named MW Player of the Year in her sophomore season.
-As a junior, she set the NCAA Division I single-season free throw percentage record, before transferring to Miami.
+Haley Cavinder (born January 13, 2001) is an American social media influencer and college basketball player for the Miami Hurricanes of the Atlantic Coast Conference.
+Prior to Miami, she played for the Fresno State Bulldogs.
+Cavinder was an All-Mountain West Conference (MW) selection in each of her three seasons at Fresno State, and was named MW Player of the Year in her sophomore season.
+As a junior, she set the NCAA Division I single-season free throw percentage record before transferring to Miami.

 Cavinder and her fraternal twin and teammate, Hanna, have a large social media following and share a TikTok account with millions of followers.
-They are leading figures in college sports endorsements, signing name, image and likeness (NIL) deals with several companies, including Boost Mobile and WWE, and co-founding the clothing company Baseline Team.
+In the last three seasons of their basketball careers, they were leading figures in college sports endorsements, signing name, image and likeness (NIL) deals with several companies, including Boost Mobile and WWE, and co-founding the clothing company Baseline Team.

-Early life and high school career
+Early life

-Cavinder was born in South Bend, Indiana, one minute before and one pound (454 g) heavier than her twin sister Hanna.
+Cavinder was born in South Bend, Indiana, on January 13, 2001, one minute before and one pound (454 g) heavier than her twin sister, Hanna, to parents, Katie and Tom Cavinder.
 The family moved to the Phoenix area in the twins' early childhood.
 She started playing basketball before preschool and watched drills on YouTube to improve her skills.
 Cavinder competed in boys leagues until sixth grade before playing against girls who were two to three years older than her.
 She also played soccer and volleyball before focusing on basketball in middle school.
 She emulated her game after Skylar Diggins-Smith.

+High school career

-Cavinder played for Gilbert High School in Gilbert, Arizona, alongside her twin sister, Hanna, and another sister, Brandi, who was two years ahead of them in school.
+Cavinder played for Gilbert High School in Gilbert, Arizona, alongside Hanna, and another sister, Brandi, who was two years ahead of them in school.
 The Cavinder twins were drawn there by coach Kyle Pedersen, who had trained them since they were in sixth grade and was their coach with Arizona Elite Basketball Club.
 As a freshman at Gilbert, Cavinder assumed a leading role along with Hanna, and helped the team reach the state quarterfinals.
 In her junior season, Cavinder averaged 23 points, 9.2 rebounds, 6.6 assists and 3.9 steals per game, leading Gilbert to the Class 6A state semifinals.
 She earned most valuable player honors at the Nike Tournament of Champions, an annual high school competition.
 As a senior, she averaged 21.8 points, 8.9 rebounds and 6.5 assists per game, helping her team reach the Class 5A state title game.
 She was named Arizona 5A Player of the Year and finished with 2,282 career points.